anufrievroman/waypaper/README.md

 Feel free to propose PR and suggest the improvements.
 I'll appreciate help with packaging for various distributions.
 If you wish to contribute with translation into your language, please see the `translations.py` file.
 Here are a few guiding principles for contribution:

 - Please do not apply automatic code formatting tools on the entire code base.
-- Please propose features separetely, don't combine unrelated changes into one PR.
+- Please propose features separately, don't combine unrelated changes into one PR.
 - For big changes, please open an issue first to discuss, otherwise PR might be declined.
 - If the changes involve hundreds of lines of code, probably something is wrong.
 Most things can be done with small adjustments.